10 Fascinating Facts About the Thesaurus for National Thesaurus Day

 Writers often turn to a thesaurus to diversify their vocabulary and add nuance to their prose.
 But looking up synonyms and antonyms in a thesaurus can help anyone—writer or not—find the most vivid, incisive words to communicate thoughts and ideas.
 Since January 18 is Thesaurus Day, we’re celebrating with these 10 fascinating facts about your thesaurus.

-1. Its name comes from the Greek word for treasure.
+1. Thesaurus comes from the Greek word for treasure.

 Most logophiles consider the thesaurus to be a treasure trove of diction, but the word thesaurus really does mean "treasure."
 It derives from the Greek word thésauros, which means a storehouse of precious items, or a treasure.